max-d3v/github-runner-node/README.md

 # GitHub Self-Hosted Runner

-This project provides a self-hosted runner for GitHub Actions, designed to be run on a VPS (Virtual Private Server).
+This project provides a self-hosted runner for GitHub Actions equiped with nodejs and npm, designed to be run on a VPS (Virtual Private Server).
 Using a self-hosted runner offers several advantages:

 - Network privileges
 - Fixed IP address